Moving home and your benefits

 You must make a new claim

 After a change in circumstances, your legacy benefits stop.
 You must make a new claim for Universal Credit.
-This does not happen automatically.
+The DWP does not do this automatically.

 Work Capability Assessment